-Transfer: UC; CSU Gen. Ed.
+LMC Degree: GE: Social and Behavioral Sciences; DA Transfer: UC; CSU Gen. Ed.
 Area D10; IGETC Area 4J

 Join your fellow students in a journey through the land of sociology.
-See and hear the excitement of discovering culture, socialization, stratification, urbanization, race and gender inequality for the first time.
-Be there and be part of an educational adventure through a land that you will never forget.
+See and hear the excitement of discovering culture, socialization, stratification, urbanization, race, and gender inequality.
+You can become a team member of an educational adventure that you will never forget.
 Required for Sociology majors.
 SC